aszepieniec/stark-brainfuck/docs/next.md

 Congratulations!
 If you made it to this point, you need to give yourself a pad on the back.

 Wait!
-That's it?
-In particular, isn't there any code?
+That's it – isn't there any code?
 But of course there is!
 There is a fully functional python implementation of the compiler, virtual machine, arithmetization, and STARK prover and verifier.
 Checkout the [github repository](https://github.com/aszepieniec/brainfuck-stark).
 You can use this source code
  - as clarification to some parts of the text that may remain unclear; or
  - as a reference implementation to compare your own implementation with; or
  - not at all, if you want to challenge yourself to write an implementation going only on the text; or